gertvdijk/purepythonmilter/README.md

 ## Alternatives to Purepythonmilter

-Python alternatives appear to be unmaintained and no longer actively supported for years.
+Most Python alternatives appear to be unmaintained and no longer actively supported for years.

+- [Kilter][Kilter-gitlab-home]: A new project (2022) and shares some similarities features; it's written in pure async Python.
 - [python-libmilter]: marked as ['no longer supporting'][python-libmilter-readme-note], as of late 2022.
 - [PpyMilter]: Python 2-only (last commit 2015).